Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Exact solution of likelihoods and biomasses in the monodominant model

 The GLV equation in the monodominant case can be written as

 The last term $-D\sum_k N_k$ is identical for all species.
 Thus the species-specific contribution is $(D-A_{ii})N_i$.
 Define

 From (\ref{eq:mono_modi}), we can see that the hyperplane defined by $\chi_i N_i = \chi_j N_j$ is a fixed locus of the dynamics.
 Assuming this relation holds at any time $t$, we have $\chi_i d N_i/d t = \chi_j d N_j/d t$, since the right-hand side of (\ref{eq:mono_modi}) is the same for both species.
 This shows that this hyperplane is a separatrix between the two species, and any initial condition with $\chi_i N_i >\chi_j N_j$ must end in a steady-state solution where $N_j = 0$.
-Because this geometric relation holds for every pair of species, for any initial condition the species that dominates must be the one with the largest initial value of $\chi_i N_i (0)$.
+Because this geometric relation holds for every pair of species, for any initial condition the species that dominates must be the one with the largest value of $\chi_i N_i(0)$, which we call the dressed initial condition.

 Geometrically, we can interpret this as a division of the positive orthant by $S (S -1)/2$ hyperplanes into $S!$ cones, each associated with an ordering of the $\chi_i N_i$ values.
 Within each cone, all initial conditions lead to the final steady state $i$ with the largest value of $\chi_i N_i$.
 To compute the probability of a given final state for a given distribution of initial conditions, we need to determine the fraction of initial conditions associated with the set of cones that lead to the given final state.
 (Note that while this general cone structure was described in \cite{taylor2024structure}, the exactness of this geometric decomposition for the monodominant systems was not realized there.)